Sugar River Trail

 Sugar River Trail Description

-The trail takes a circuitous route between the historic mill towns of Newport and Claremont as it follows the Sugar River valley.
-Beginning in Newport, you’ll find the town has several historical buildings and a Main Street that looks like a movie set for the 1800s, with brick storefronts, clock towers on public buildings, and church steeples.
-The trailhead on Belknap Avenue is only a few blocks from downtown.
+The trail takes a circuitous route between the historic mill towns of Claremont and Newport as it follows the Sugar River valley.
+In Newport, the trailhead on Belknap Avenue is only a few blocks from downtown.
+The town has several historical buildings and a Main Street that looks like a movie set in the 1800s, with brick storefronts, clock towers on public buildings, and church steeples.

 Passing through forest for 2.5 miles, the trail crosses three trestles in quick succession.
-In another 3 miles, you’ll arrive at the first covered bridge, known as Pier Bridge for its central pier.
-The second covered bridge, Wright’s Bridge, appears 1.2 miles after you pass through Chandler.
+In another 3 miles, the trail arrives at the first covered bridge, known as Pier Bridge for its central pier.
+The second covered bridge, Wright’s Bridge, appears 1.2 miles after the route passes through Chandler.

 The trail passes through woods and then meets up with SR 11/SR 103 before reaching a junction with the Bobby Woodman Trail on the outskirts of Claremont.
-The Bobby Woodman Trail heads 2.3 miles into downtown Claremont.
-You’ll find many opportunities for food and services along the way.
+The Bobby Woodman Trail heads 2.3 miles into downtown Claremont, with many opportunities for food and services along the way.

 Parking and Trail Access